Fall Foodie Favorites

 Hidden Cave Cidery is a local spot where Wisconsin-made hard ciders are on tap and for sale.
 This cidery was first opened in 2021 by a University of Wisconsin-Madison alum who is passionate about local agriculture, including, of course, apples!
 Hidden Cave Cidery’s tap list is updated weekly with new and unique flavors, and the facility is open to the public on Fridays and Saturdays.

-Pumpkin spice lattes, chai tea, apple cider, and more await at one of Middleton’s many coffee shops.
-Check out Grace Coffee Co. downtown and its seasonal pastries and drinks, as well as Barriques — the hot apple cider and creamy maple ginger cold brew are a must.
+Pumpkin spice lattes, chai tea, apple cider and more await at one of Middleton’s many coffee shops.
+Check out Grace Coffee Co. downtown and its seasonal pastries (pumpkin cream cheese muffing, pumpkin mousse parfait, cinnamon apple overnight oats) and drinks, as well as Barriques — the hot apple cider and creamy maple ginger cold brew are a must and both pair perfectly with a soft pumpkin scone.
+Middleton’s newest coffee shop, Virtuvius, is starting off right by joining in with its own pumpkin spice latte.
 When on the northeast side of town, stop into Prairie Café & Bakery to order a seasonal hot drink, as well as a warm breakfast featuring everything from cinnamon rolls to seasonal quiche.
+If you need another sugar (or caffeine) rush, fuel up with one of Candy Cloud’s monthly drink specials, such as their brown butter cookie frappe, or try a plant-based caffeine with the caramel apple revibe.

 Seasonal desserts

-It’s never the wrong time of year to order an ice-cold sweet treat, and in Middleton, there are multiple places to do so.
-Order a scoop of Chocolate Shoppe Ice Cream‘s seasonal flavors, including caramel apple pie, cinnamon stick, pumpkin pie, and snap-o-lantern®.
-If you’re at Greenway Station looking for a sweet treat, pop into Cold Stone Creamery’s seasonal Treat or Treat™ Creation™, featuring Boo Batter™ ice cream and all your favorite Halloween candy as toppings.
-Or fuel up with one of Candy Cloud’s monthly drink specials, such as their butter beer frappe, brown sugar pumpkin chai, or apple cider donut shake.
+It’s never the wrong time of year to grab an ice-cold sweet treat, and in Middleton, there are multiple places to do so.
+Order a scoop of Chocolate Shoppe Ice Cream‘s seasonal flavors, including caramel apple pie, cinnamon stick and snap-o-lantern® – a pumpkin ice cream filled with gingerbread pieces.
+If you’re at Greenway Station looking for a sweet treat, pop into Cold Stone Creamery’s seasonal Treat or Treat™ Creation™, featuring a jet-black Boo Batter™ ice cream and all your favorite Halloween candy as toppings.
+New this year, you can also try it in an ice cream taco.

 Sweet & savory in a jar

-Take home a souvenir unlike any other with one of the National Mustard Museum’s fall favorites, Butternut Mountain Sweet Maple Mustard, Bayfield Apple Mustard, Dr. Pete’s Praline Mustard Glaze, Ole Ray’s Apple/Cinnamon BBQ sauce, and Stonewall Kitchen Fig & Walnut Butter.
-It’s never too early to think about the perfect glaze, dip, or spread to compliment a Thanksgiving feast.
+Take home a souvenir unlike any other with one of the National Mustard Museum’s fall favorites: Butternut Mountain sweet maple mustard, Bayfield apple mustard, Dr. Pete’s praline mustard glaze, Dillman Farm pumpkin butter and Stonewall Kitchen fig & walnut butter.
+It’s never too early to think about the perfect glaze, dip, or spread to complement a Thanksgiving feast.
+A fall display greets you the moment you walk in the door and there are even recipe cards on how to use some of these mustards.

 Comfort fall favorites

 Bite into a savory aged steak at Ruth’s Chris Steak House or a rich and nurturing Italian homestyle dish at Villa Dolce.
 Enjoy a famous Wisconsin fish fry at The Free House Pub, Mid Town Pub, or 1847 at Stamm House.
-Order a classic, delicious burger with gooey fried cheese curds from Craftsman Table & Tap, Longtable Beer Cafe, or The Village Green.
-Hubbard Avenue Diner serves classic home-cooked favorites such as fried chicken, meatloaf, and pot roast.
+Order a classic, delicious burger with gooey fried cheese curds from Craftsman Table & Tap (and don’t miss the fall butternut squash ravioli special), Longtable Beer Cafe, or The Village Green.
+Hubbard Avenue Diner serves classic home-cooked favorites such as fried chicken, meatloaf and pot roast.

 Cozy up

 Fall can bring some cool-weather days, but that’s nothing a steaming hot bowl of soup can’t fix.
-Warm up with a bowl of ramen, customized to your liking, from Trio Ramen, or step into a cozy café or restaurant to order a bowl of the daily soup from Prairie Café & Bakery, Taza Mediterranean Kitchen, or Café Zupa’s.
-Sofra Family Bistro‘s daily soup specials, including Albanian wedding soup, are a must on a fall day.
-And while in the cheese and beer state, try out a bowl of beer cheese soup from Longtable Beer Café.
+Warm up with a bowl of ramen, customized to your liking, from Trio Ramen, or step into a cozy café or restaurant to order a bowl of the daily soup from Prairie Café & Bakery, Taza Mediterranean Kitchen, or Café Zupa’s or Hubbard Avenue Diner (that also has Sofra Family Bistro‘s daily soup specials, including Albanian wedding soup, are a must on a fall day.
+And while in the cheese and beer state, try out a bowl of beer cheese soup from Longtable Beer Cafe.
+For more mouth-watering details, check out the Soups for Every Season blog.

 There is much to be enjoyed in Middleton — get into the season!